Civil Engineering B.Sc.

 Master's Degree Prospects

-In the civil engineering Master's program students choose from among eight concentrations: construction production systems and construction process management, building materials science, constructive structural engineering, constructive engineering, constructive hydraulic engineering, tunnel engineering and geotechnics, transport, and water management.
+In the civil engineering Master's program students choose from among eight concentrations: construction production systems and construction process management, constructive structural engineering, constructive engineering, constructive hydraulic engineering, tunnel engineering and geotechnics, transport, and water management.

 Each concentration offers diverse possibilities to create one's own profile.
 An extraordinarily comprehensive spectrum of elective modules allows students to combine subjects that correspond to their personal interests and career prospects.